albertomorini/ITSM_Project/readme.md

 Proposed Structure:

 - Abstract
-1. Introduction (we should mention the concepts mentioned in the itsm for Performance based management)
+1. Introduction (we should mention the concepts mentioned in the ITSM for Performance based management)
 2. VISION -> S
 3. GOALS -> A
    1. *To increase income from internet banking by 70%*